Pete Moore (composer): Career

 In 1995, Goldbug (fronted by ex-Beatmasters man, Richard Walmsley) sampled the Pearl & Dean anthem and made No. 2 in the UK Singles Chart with their version of "Whole Lotta Love".
-A new 2mins 10secs digital version was recently recorded at the Abbey Road Studios by Moore and a 30-piece orchestra.
+A new 2mins 10secs digital version was recorded at the Abbey Road Studios by Moore and a 30-piece orchestra.

 In retirement, Moore would travel by motorcycle from his home in Ealing to Waterloo each Saturday to assist in directing the famous Morley College Jazz Orchestra.
 He would bring his own handwritten transcriptions of modern big band repertoire, most often by Rob McConnell.
 Moore remarked in 2003, "Many people in the UK music profession have accused me of writing music for the future, and well ahead of its time.
 Having regard to the longevity of this piece I can only thoroughly agree with that sentiment!"

 Ken Barnes gave Moore the following appraisal: "A quiet, soft-spoken and unassuming man, cockney-raised and academy-trained, Pete Moore usually declined to do interviews because he was always 'too busy.'
 In fact, it would seem that he never actively sought work, it just came to him.
 Which is why he was often referred to as 'The Invisible Genius.'
 As a person and as a musician, he was liked and admired by everyone who knew him.
 While he may not be a household name, Pete Moore's music remains alive and well.
 As it has for the past half-century."